 - LIFETIME ACCESS to 130+ practice questions;

-- AVAILABLE FOR DOWNLOAD IMMEDIATELY: All PowerPoint and Excel materials; and
+- AVAILABLE FOR DOWNLOAD IMMEDIATELY: All PowerPoint and Excel materials.

 Curriculum for Course # 2: Financial Modeling For Early-Stage Product Startups.

-- Challenges in modeling early-stage software and service startups and how to overcome them
+- Challenges in modeling early-stage product startups and how to overcome them;

 - How to model price and quantity;